jeffseely/jeffseely.github.io/Text.md

 People write programs using vocabulary (commands) and grammar (syntax) that makes sense to people.
 Just like there are different human languages in the world, there are different computer languages that can be used to write programs, each having their own commands and syntax.
 In this course, we will study a language called JavaScript, also known as ECMAScript.

 Our computers though, don't know JavaScript or any other human language.
 Computers really are sets millions of carefully arranged [switches (transistors)](http://www.explainthatstuff.com/howtransistorswork.html).
 Switches can be either on or off.
 One or more switches can be connected to other switches to turn them on or off.
 By creatively configuring these switches, computer scientists have found ways of getting them to do mathematical calculations like adding.
 Furthermore, they have found ways of getting them to do logical calculations, such as `IF A > B, then do C`.
+By sequencing logical and mathematical instructions, computer scientists have created programs that can do amazing things.

-If you are interested in the guts of a computer, that is, how it physically works, watch the [Crash Course Computer Science series](https://www.youtube.com/playlist?list=PL8dPuuaLjXtNlUrzyH5r6jN9ulIgZBpdo) episodes, especially 1 thru 8.
+If you are interested in the guts of a computer - how it physically works, watch the [Crash Course Computer Science series](https://www.youtube.com/playlist?list=PL8dPuuaLjXtNlUrzyH5r6jN9ulIgZBpdo) episodes, especially 1 thru 8.
 They are only about 10 minutes each so you could easily binge them on a weekend.
 Specific episodes will be noted throughout this text.
 While they cover topics not required for this course, they do provide useful background that can help you better understand what is going on.

 > *In one sense a computer is only the transistors and the connections between them, but describing it like this loses something in the process.
 You can't really understand the computer unless you understand its functional relationships, what it's trying to accomplish, and the purpose that it serves to its human creators.*
 >
 > *--Bill Newsome*

-Using the building blocks of mathematical and logical calculations, computer scientists have found ways to get switches to do amazing things, but since it all comes down to switches being on or off, we have to program computers in on's and off's.
-We often call these on's and off's 1 and 0 and refer to them as [**binary**](https://learn.sparkfun.com/tutorials/binary) language.
+Using the building blocks of mathematical and logical instructions, computer scientists have found ways to get switches to do amazing things, but since it all comes down to switches being on or off, we have to program computers in on's and off's.
+We often call these on's and off's 1 and 0 and refer to them as [**binary**](https://learn.sparkfun.com/tutorials/binary) code.

 ![Translating a High Level Language Into Binary](https://28f7110b-3ce8-49d6-b340-8c67add3b3e0.id.repl.co/CSAssets/languagelevels.png "Translating to Binary")

 We will write programs in JavaScript using English words and mathematical symbols that we are familiar with.
-JavaScript is called a high level language since it is far removed from the actual 1's and 0's.
+JavaScript is called a high level language since it is far removed from the actual 1's and 0's that computers run on.
 Our JavaScript program will be handed off to another program that turns it into binary for the computer to actually execute.
 In JavaScript, this conversion program is called an [*interpreter*](http://voidcanvas.com/is-javascript-really-interpreted-or-compiled-language/).
 In other languages, it may be called a *compiler*, as in the diagram above.
 For more information on this whole process, there's a wide ranging but very interesting article on coding/programming by Paul Ford [here](http://www.bloomberg.com/graphics/2015-paul-ford-what-is-code/#grabbag).
 Chapter 2 of the article is the most relevant part.
 You can also watch [Crash Course Computer Science episode 11](https://www.youtube.com/playlist?list=PL8dPuuaLjXtNlUrzyH5r6jN9ulIgZBpdo).

 <img src="https://28f7110b-3ce8-49d6-b340-8c67add3b3e0.id.repl.co/CSAssets/dilbert1.png" width="100%" alt="Dilbert - Scott Adams - Universal Features Syndicate, Inc. 1992" hover="Dilbert - Scott Adams - Universal Features Syndicate, Inc. 1992">